 Candy Bar Pie

 Bill’s Aunt Alice was a spectacular cook…we were always treated to a gourmet, multi-course meal when visiting her.
 I have scads of recipe cards written in her tidy penmanship.
 I never left her house without asking for at least one, if not more recipes.
 She made excellent, flaky pie crusts, one of her specialties.
 She had a couple chocolate pies that I made frequently as a newlywed, one with a meringue crust and this one with a cookie crust.
 It was high time I revived some of these long-forgotten favorites.
-I’m certain I used Hershey bars back in the day, but I found these one ounce Valrhona Lait bars at Trader Joes…and I couldn’t resist.
+I’m certain I used Hershey bars back in the day, but I found these one ounce Valrhona Lait bars at Trader Joes…and I couldn’t resist making a candy bar pie.

 Baking for a Cure